Telus Communications: History

+In January 2022, TELUS Communications acquired London-based ISP Start.ca.
+In June 2022, TELUS Communications acquired Altima Telecom.

 Parent company

-Telus Corporation is a conglomerate, and its wholly owned principal subsidiary is Telus Communications Inc (TCI), according to the 2010 Telus annual report.
+TELUS Corporation is a conglomerate, and its wholly owned principal subsidiary is TELUS Communications Inc (TCI), according to the 2010 TELUS annual report.

 Labour dispute

-After the Telus-BCTel merger, unionized employees voted to certify the Telecommunications Workers Union (TWU) as the sole bargaining agent for the expanded company's workforce.
+After the TELUS-BCTel merger, unionized employees voted to certify the Telecommunications Workers Union (TWU) as the sole bargaining agent for the expanded company's workforce.
 The TWU had previously been the union representing BCTel employees – it replaced the International Brotherhood of Electrical Workers (IBEW) in Alberta.
-A labour dispute between Telus and the TWU began after the previous contract, negotiated with BCTel before the Telus merger, expired at the end of 2000.
-After Telus made its final offer to the TWU it informed the union of its intention to bring an end to the dispute by unilaterally implementing its April 2005 offer to employees in Alberta and British Columbia.
+A labour dispute between TELUS and the TWU began after the previous contract, negotiated with BCTel before the TELUS merger, expired at the end of 2000.
+After TELUS made its final offer to the TWU it informed the union of its intention to bring an end to the dispute by unilaterally implementing its April 2005 offer to employees in Alberta and British Columbia.
 The next day the union went on strike in British Columbia while TELUS locked out its unionized workers in Alberta, although (as is common in disputes where an employer attempts to unilaterally implement a new contract) the union consistently referred to the dispute as a "lockout."

-On July 25, 2005, Telus blocked its Internet subscribers from accessing a website supporting striking union members.
+On July 25, 2005, TELUS blocked its Internet subscribers from accessing a website supporting striking union members.
 The company expressed concerns over content on the site, saying it identified employees crossing picket lines and encouraged disruptive behaviour, while the union alleged it amounted to censorship.
-The British Columbia Civil Liberties Association issued an official objection to the unilateral blocking on July 26, stating "Telus is leveraging its power as a telecommunications service provider to censor a specific group, shut down debate and limit the messages conveyed about the current labour dispute".
-An Alberta court injunction ordered the blocked website, Voices For Change, to remove postings of "Telus employee photos" and other "intimidating or threatening material".
-The site owner agreed to comply and Telus unblocked the website.
-Telus and the TWU ratified a tentative agreement on November 18, 2005, ending the dispute.
+The British Columbia Civil Liberties Association issued an official objection to the unilateral blocking on July 26, stating "TELUS is leveraging its power as a telecommunications service provider to censor a specific group, shut down debate and limit the messages conveyed about the current labour dispute".
+An Alberta court injunction ordered the blocked website, Voices For Change, to remove postings of "TELUS employee photos" and other "intimidating or threatening material".
+The site owner agreed to comply and TELUS unblocked the website.
+TELUS and the TWU ratified a tentative agreement on November 18, 2005, ending the dispute.

 Relaunch of Clearnet

-In April 2011, Telus Mobility relaunched the Clearnet brand as a limited market trial in Kelowna, British Columbia, and Red Deer, Alberta.
+In April 2011, TELUS Mobility relaunched the Clearnet brand as a limited market trial in Kelowna, British Columbia, and Red Deer, Alberta.
 The company again closed to new business in June 2012.

 Non-voting share conversion

-In February 2013, Telus exchanged all non-voting shares into common shares on a one-for-one basis.
+In February 2013, TELUS exchanged all non-voting shares into common shares on a one-for-one basis.

 Purchase of Public Mobile

-In October 2013, Telus acquired minor mobile phone provider Public Mobile and relaunched it in 2015 as a "value brand" MVNO on the Telus network.
+In October 2013, TELUS acquired minor mobile phone provider Public Mobile and relaunched it in 2015 as a "value brand" MVNO on the TELUS network.